hellocoop/wordpress/readme.txt

 = How does Hellō make money? =

-The Hellō business model is to charge sites a few cents for each new verified claim the user provides to a site, such as a phone number and in the future claims such as a professional certification.

-= Why is Hellō free to sites now? =

-While we are building out the network, we are not charging sites for verified claims and rewarding early adopters of Hellō with credits for bringing users to Hellō.
+Hellō has a freemium business model where basic claims such as login, verified email, and profile data is free.
+In the future we will have premium claims such as verified name, age, citizenship, residency, affiliations, and entitlements.

 = How can I change the image for my site? =